Histon: Early history

-Histon

 Possibly the oldest surviving area of interest is Gun's Lane, which is named after a family who once lived in the lane.
 Today this is just a bridleway but it was for centuries the Cambridge to Ely causeway, which was the main road into the Fens and the Isle of Ely.
 The Iron Age ringfort that once stood at Arbury may well at one time have guarded one end of this road.
 During the Norman Conquest of England, William the Conqueror passed this way with his army as he chased a rebel Saxon, Hereward the Wake, into the Fens.

 Early settlement appears to have been centred around what is now Church End.
 Originally there were two churches here – St Etheldreda's and St Andrew's – with each church belonging to a separate manor, but only St Andrew's remains today.
 Before the Reformation these manors were owned by the abbeys of Denny and Eynsham.
 The Crown sold the manor of St Etheldreda to Sir Thomas Elyot and the manor of St Andrew to Edward Elrington in 1539.

 Close by is Histon Manor House, once Histon Hall.
 Originally it was on a site with a moat which is still visible today, but at some point the house was moved to higher ground nearby, possibly to avoid flooding.

 The churches, manor house and grounds prevented expansion to the west so the village slowly moved towards its current centre which is The Green.
 The Green many times the size it is currently, all of what is today the High Street would have at one time been the green.

 Histon was recorded in the Domesday Book as answering for 261/2 hides – a hide was recorded in the book as being 120 fiscal acres.

 Included on the Histon Village Sign is a man in a stove hat holding a large rock.
 This represents Moses Carter (1801–1860) a local strongman who lived in the village in the nineteenth century.
 Carter was alleged to be over seven feet tall, and famously carried a large stone from a building site to The Boot public house.
 The stone is still in the pub's garden.
 Carter is affectionately known locally as 'The Histon Giant'.